urbit/urbit.org/content/grant-submission-guide.md

 description = "A comprehensive guide to creating a grant proposal"
 +++

 The Urbit project relies on our community to help realize its potential.
 While the Foundation and the Community specifies the direction of development through bounties, we encourage anyone with an idea about how to improve Urbit to submit a grant proposal.
 This guide will describe the different types of proposals, the requested format, and the entire workflow for a successful project.
+If you want some ideas about projects that have a good lilelyhood of acceptance, take a look at the Grant Ideas notebook in the Foundation group.

 ### The Colony

 The Colony consists of invited community members that have proven track record of completing significant projects.
 Members of the Colony will be available to "Champion" (manage and mentor) proposals.
 A proposal is accepted once a Champion adopts it.
 The Champion will then be part of the team with the Contributor that sees the proposal through to completion.

+There will also be members of the Colony thar are invited to be on the Oracle team.
+The Oracle team is responsibile for ensuring proposals are correctly stuctured and payments meet current norms.

 ### Types of Proposals